pgdtgq/CVPR2023-Track1-2rd-Solution/README.md

 ### Pretrained model

-We use swin trainsformer Large as our backbone, can be download from:
+We use swin trainsformer Large as our backbone, mask2former as our seg head and Dino as our det head

-the pretrained model of seg head:

-the pretrained model of det head:
+All the pretrained model above can be download from: https://pan.baidu.com/s/10HDywKyzu6R8q-Lxrpn3pw (J69v)

-Put all above into ./pretraind

 ### Training